 850 sites were cleaned, California’s largest volunteer effort to date!
 Looking at the bigger picture, it really is about so much more than picking up trash.
 It’s a chance for Californians to join like-minded people everywhere in expressing that “Love” for our oceans and waterways.
 It’s a few hours to share with our families, neighbors, sporting pals, and fellow inspired stewards from all walks of life, coming together to accomplish something paramount and noble on behalf of our environment.

-Shawna Peak – Naturalist
+Contributed by Shawna Peak – Naturalist